FredaXin/blog_posts/creating_functions_for_EDA.md

 ---
 ## Functions for Data Visualization

-Human brain is very good at identify patterns, and this is why visualizing your dataset during the EDA process and identify the patterns can be very beneficial.
+The human brain is very good at identify patterns, and this is why visualizing your dataset during the EDA process and identify the patterns can be very beneficial.
 For instance, histogram makes analyzing the distribution of the data an easier task; Boxplot is great for identify outliers; Scatter plot is very useful when it comes to checking the